▷ The world of Pets: Dogs, cats, birds, reptiles, amphibians

 Physical characteristics

 The Donskoy (Don Sphynx) is a midline cat with a semi-foreal subtype.
 He has an unusual physique, compact, elegant and athletic.
 His muscular form, strong bone structure and relatively broad torso and rump give an impression of strength.
-Groin area and abdomen are well defined, so that the abdomen resembles a “stomach” where fat is stored during winter.
+Groin area and abdomen are well defined, so that the abdomen resembles a "belly" where fat is stored during the winter.
 In fact, despite the impression of vulnerability given by the absence of fur, the Don Sphynx is actually a robust breed.

-They have a skin dotted with “wrinkles”, but very pleasant to the touch, as it is warm and velvety.
+They have skin dotted with "wrinkles", but very pleasant to the touch, as it is warm and velvety.
 These numerous wrinkles are characteristic of the breed and are due to its great elasticity..
 They are mostly seen on the head, cheeks, the double chin and under the chin, as well as on the top of the head, with vertical pleats on the forehead, that separate the ears and then spread out in horizontal folds around the eyes.
 In the body, hug the base of the neck, the chest, the base of the tail, the back and the side of the legs, and then they go from the flanks to the lower abdomen and groin.

 There are four varieties of Donskoys: one is born and remains hairless (the Rubber Bald), another is born with hair that is losing as it grows (the Flocked), a third keeps hair only in some places on the body (the Velour), and the latter retains much of its fine fur as an adult (the Brush).